lgwillmore/react-profile-vue/README.md

           npm run cypress:run

-### Run with the backend
+# backend

 If you want to run the frontend application for real against a lightweight backend.

+1) We also generate server side code from the `swagger.yml`.
+This means that our frontend and backend are in sync with expectations.

+       ./gradlew backend:openApiGenerate

-1) Start the backend.
-From the project root directory you can start the backend at "http://localhost:5000" with:
+2) Start the backend.
+From the project root directory you can start the backend at `http://localhost:5000` with:

        ./gradlew backend:run

-2) Start the frontend dev server at `http://localhost:3000`.
+3) Now you can start the frontend  dev server and interact with it at `http://localhost:3000`.
 From the `frontend-react` directory:

        npm run start